nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_diagnoses.md

 {% include custom/section.warnbanner.html %}

 ## Diagnoses Section Content##
-The Diagnoses section carries information about Diagnoses such as:
+The Diagnoses section carries information about Diagnoses, items in bold are subheadings and should be formatted as such in any html sent:

-Confirmed diagnoses; active diagnoses being treated.
+- **Diagnosis** - Confirmed diagnosis (or symptom); active diagnosis being treated.
-Including the stage of the disease where relevant.
+- **Stage** - Stage of the disease, where relevant
+- **Comment** - Supporting text may be given covering diagnosis confirmation, active diagnosis being treated.

 ##  Example Diagnoses Section ##